Yqno/Scribd-unblurrer/README.md

 # Scribd-unblurrer
-a JavaScript Command that unblur the Files on scribd.com
+a JavaScript Command that unblur the Files on scribd.com that u Put in your Browser Console